Comurule/mobile_payment_system/README.md

 * Check the port on the specified port on the env or 8080

+* For initial DataBase setup, the command Line will prompt you for Administrator's Details to be used to register the Application's Administrator.

 ### API Documentation ###

 Check this [Postman Documentation](https://documenter.getpostman.com/view/11194465/TVetbRhd) for all available EndPoints and features.